 ENTADy views the list of context schemes.

 Verify that enterprise users’ context schemes, which have not been shared, are not visible to ENTADy in the list.
 Make sure that the verification statements include context schemes that are created by ENTADx and ENTADy in the enterprise end user capacity.
-(Assertion #4)
+(Assertion #4, Fail.
+An enterprise admin user can see users’ private context schemes.)

 Verify that enterprise users’ context schemes, which have been shared, are visible to ENTADy in the list.
-(Assertion #5)
+(Assertion #5, Fail.
+This assertion cannot be sure before the previous one is passed.)

 Verify that ENTADy can see the details of those visible shared enterprise users’ context schemes but cannot make any change (verify with one created by other users and another one created by ENTADy in the OAGi developer capacity).
-(Assertion #6)
+(Assertion #6, Fail.
+An admin user can make changes to the context schemes.)

 Verify that CS0, CS1, CS2, and CS3 are in the list.
-(Assertion #7)
+(Assertion #7, Pass)

 Verify that ENTADy can see the details of CS0, CS1, CS2, and CS3.
-(Assertion #8)
+(Assertion #8, Pass)

 ENTADy deletes CS1 and CS2.
-(Assertion #9)
+(Assertion #9, Pass)

 ENTADy edits CS3.
-(Assertion #10)
+(Assertion #10, Pass)

 ENTADy edits CS4.
-(Assertion #11)
+(Assertion #11, Pass)

 ENTADy shares CS0, CS3, CS4.
-(Assertion #12)
+(Assertion #12, Pass)

 ENTADy creates CS5.

 ENTADy shares CS5.
-(Assertion #12)
+(Assertion #12, Pass)

 ENTADy logs out.